medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/3-genesis-oracle.md

   unique_id: "{unique_id}"
 ```

-When all these processes are completed, Panacea and Oracle can operate DEP normally.
+When all these processes are completed, genesis oracle can operate normally.